mashhoodr/angular2-multicomponent-form/README.md

 ## Functionality

 - [x] **RC5 ready!** [Tests still need fixing :(]
+- [x] Dynamic rendering and customising for form fields
+- [x] Support for Text, Select, Radio and Checkboxes
 - [x] Large form broken over multiple components
-- [x] Single FormService managing all the data (using ngControl and ngForm)
+- [x] Single FormService managing all the form fields (using FormGroup and FormControl)
 - [x] Inter-dependant select fields (values in one are dependant on other)
 - [x] Validations over multiple components, show custom error messages via service
 - [x] Sidebar showing status of form in each component
 - [x] Field visibility dependant on service
-- [x] Control visibility using specific fields
+- [x] Control visibility using specific fields (via custom code in Compontent)
 - [x] IE9 Support (with some hacks) [pending testing post RC5 update]
-- [x] Clicking on text fields should empty them, if empty on blur restore the value (directive)
+- [x] Clicking on text fields should empty them, if empty on blur restore the value
 - [x] Tooltips on input fields
 - [x] Upgrade to new forms module (RC5)
 - [ ] Injecting custom html blocks (non-form related) into components (ads, widgets etc)